radhakrishna52/radhakrishna52/README.md

 - 👋 Hi, I’m @radhakrishna52
-- 👀 I’m interested in coding
+- 👀 Currently I'm learning web development
-- 🌱 I’m currently learning technical skills
 - 💞️ I’m looking to collaborate on group projects
 - 📫 How to reach me....